Here is answer for your question to remove of not to remove laptop battery. Which one is the better thing to do to extend laptop battery life

 When Lithium-Ion Batteries lose its durability?

 The ion theoretically can go back and forth forever, however in practical use it won’t happen.
-Your battery will lose the durability because the more ion frequently flowing, the more chance it will get trapped and unable to flow.
+Your battery will lose the durability, because the more ion frequently flowing the more chance it will get trapped and unable to flow.

 This is why every battery has its own lifetime and aging.
+The more ions trapped and unable to move, battery will lose its storing capability.

 What Causes Batteries to Age and lose durability?